UAW leader says payments to union official did not affect talks

 Fiat Chrysler Chief Executive Sergio Marchionne has said the “deplorable” conduct did not impact collective bargaining talks and the “egregious acts were neither known to nor sanctioned by (Fiat Chrysler).”

-Reporting By Nick Carey; Editing by Chris Reese and Bill Rigby
+Reporting by Nick Carey; Editing by Bill Rigby and Leslie Adler